 The Council's activities expose it to a variety of financial risks, and its overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
 Financial Risk Management is the responsibility of the Executive Director of Corporate Services and, through full adoption of CIPFA's Treasury Management in the Public Services: Code of Practice, the Council has policies and processes in place to control key financial instrument related risks.
-Under the policies approved by the Council in the annual Treasury Management Strategy, and through its associated Treasury Management Practices (TMP's), the Council has in place written principles for overall risk management, as well as written policies covering specific areas such as interest rate risk, credit risk and the investment of surplus cash.
+Under the policies approved by the Council in the annual Treasury Management Strategy, and through its associated Treasury Management, as well as written policies covering specific areas such as interest rate risk, credit risk and the investment of surplus cash.